-A significant number of the gaming customers of our properties come from, and are expected to continue to come from, China.
+A significant number of the customers of our properties come from, and are expected to continue to come from, China.
 Any travel restrictions imposed by China could negatively affect the number of patrons visiting our properties from China.
 Since mid-2003, under the Individual Visit Scheme, or IVS, Chinese citizens from certain cities have been able to travel to Macau individually instead of as part of a tour group.
 The Chinese government has in the past restricted and loosened IVS travel frequently and may continue to do so from time to time and it is unclear whether such measures will become more restrictive in the future.
 A decrease in the number of visitors from China would adversely affect our results of operations.
-See also "- Risks Relating to Operating in the Gaming Industry in Macau -An outbreak of widespread health epidemics or pandemics, contagious disease or other outbreaks may have an adverse effect on the economies of affected countries or regions and may have a material adverse effect on our business, financial condition and results of operations" for a discussion of how the recent Covid-19 outbreak has affected the policies and measures adopted by the PRC and Macau governments.
+See also "-An outbreak of widespread health epidemics or pandemics, contagious disease or other outbreaks may have an adverse effect on the economies of affected countries or regions and may have a material adverse effect on our business, financial condition and results of operations" for a discussion of how the COVID-19 outbreak has affected the policies and measures adopted by the PRC and Macau governments.